 There’s only one thing between you and your second date: texting.

-1. Why Texting Between Dates is so Important
+1. Understand Why Texting Between Dates is So Important

 You should definitely text between the first and second date.
 If you want any chance of having a second date, you essentially have to keep up some level of connection over text.

 Texting between dates is not just a casual series of small talk.
 It’s a vital step in the dating process that builds and maintains the momentum after a first date and creates rapport.